PD-0253-21, PD-0254-21, PD-0255-21 06/30/2021

 “Contrary to this Court’s prior decision in this case, the court of appeals expressly defied the ordinarily applicable rules for examining a waiver of a defendant’s rights under Miranda and article 38.22 of the Texas Code of Criminal Procedure by applying the ‘cat out of the bag’ coercion theory to Castanedanieto’s claim that his second police interrogation waiver was unknowing.”

-Castanedanieto was arrested for four robberies after midnight on August 10th.
-At 3:00 a.m., a detective interviewed him for twenty-two minutes.
+Castanedanieto was arrested for four robberies after midnight.
+At 3:00 a.m., a detective interviewed him.
 Castanedanieto was clearly on drugs and expressed some confusion over the Miranda warnings but cooperated and made inculpatory statements.
-Around dinner time on the 11th, Castanedanieto agreed to speak with another detective, who retrieved Castanedanieto from jail, bought him dinner, and brought him to the station.
-Castanedanieto was again given warnings and then confessed to the same crimes he confessed to the previous day and more.
+Castanedanieto was arraigned that day and informed of his Miranda rights.
+Then, around dinner time, Castanedanieto agreed to speak with another detective, who retrieved Castanedanieto from jail, bought him dinner, and brought him to the station.
+Castanedanieto was again warned and again confessed to the same crimes and more.
 Both interviews were video recorded.
 The State sought to introduce the second.
 Castanedanieto objected, claiming his first confession was involuntary because he lacked a full understanding of his rights and that his understanding did not improve in the hours leading to the second interview, repeated warnings notwithstanding.
 The trial court suppressed the statements without entering findings or conclusions.

 The State appealed.
 After the court of appeals affirmed, the Court of Criminal Appeals held that decision was improperly based on a theory the State had no opportunity to rebut: that the first statement was coerced, presumably tainting the second.
 It pointed to the lower court’s partial reliance on a “cat out of the bag” theory as evidence of its use of an improper taint analysis and remanded to the case.